Optional Arguments

 Use --input-remote

-to set the rclone remote name that points to the input files.
+to set the rclone remote name for the remote INPUT_DIRECTORY

 --log-level